Dynamic DNS

 Wildcard hosts

-For some use cases, it’s convenient for all hosts within a given subdomain to resolve to the same IP.
-For example, if the hostname of the head node of a kubernetes cluster is kubernetes.fedcloud.eu, all services on the cluster can have the same IP (e.g. dashboard.kubernetes.fedcloud.eu, api.kubernetes.fedcloud.eu, app1.kubernetes.fedcloud.eu), so the routing of the requests is managed at the cluster level by using an ingress or gateway object.
+For certain use cases, it is desirable for all hosts within a specific subdomain to resolve to the same IP address.
+For example, if the head node of a Kubernetes cluster is accessible at kubernetes.fedcloud.eu, all services within the cluster can share the same IP and be represented using a wildcard entry *.kubernetes.fedcloud.eu, where * stands for any of the services; e.g. dashboard.kubernetes.fedcloud.eu, api.kubernetes.fedcloud.eu, app1.kubernetes.fedcloud.eu.
+In such setup, request routing is handled internally by the cluster, typically through an Ingress or Gateway resource.

 This kind of names can be registered using the API calls as described below.